 Poly died in 1995 of undetermined causes and is greatly missed by the Lesters (Dr. Lester, especially).
 When a favorite pet dies, it is easy for Christians to wish that pets might receive a special dispensation from the Savior and get to join their friends in heaven.

-If you're interested in peace for yourself, we hope you will look at our home page before leaving our site.
-The Web for sure is plentiful with help about any kind of topic.
-Above is an article we hope will be of interest for peace enthusiasts and those who follow peace news.
+If you're looking for peace for yourself, be sure to visit our home page before you go.
+The Internet for sure is full with information about any kind of subject.
+Above is an item we expect will be of interest for peace enthusiasts and those who like to read peace articles.